vivekvajipey/frontend-bungo/README.md

 # 🤖 Bungo

-> A philosophical game where humans prove their worth to AI, powered by World ID
+> A philosophical game where humans prove their worth to AI, powered by World ID.
+Built by humans, for humans.

 ## 🎯 The Concept